 Results data entry (manual, electronic)

-Approval of examination results
+Release of test results

 Reporting and evaluation